xapian/xapian-gsoc-proposal/proposal.rst

       * Rewrap the QueryParser , Query class for enums type conversions and provide return error for the methods for corresponding functions which throw exception in c++.(2 days)

-      * Adding additional code for constructors and overloaded functions becuase of rewrapping.(2 days)
+      * Adding additional code for constructors and overloaded functions becuase of rewrapping, rewrap the functions which return iterators in Go idomatic way.(2 days)

       * Document these classes.(2 days)
   June 22nd-27th :